 Mr. Benjamin also contributes his time to the industry.
 He is a former member of the Board of Advisors / Directors of the Brand Activation Association (formerly the PMA) and is an active member of the BAA’s Government and Legal Affairs Committee.
 He is a former Co-Chair of the BAA Law Conference.

 Mr. Benjamin is a frequent speaker on advertising, marketing, privacy, and emerging media issues, and has written articles in many different publications.
 He is also the author of the chapter “Push the Boundaries, but Stay in Bounds: The Advertising Lawyer’s Role in an Increasingly Aggressive Marketplace,” in Advertising and Marketing Law (Aspatore, 2005).
 He has been recognized for many consecutive years as a New York “Super Lawyer” in the area of First Amendment / Media / Advertising Law by Super Lawyers magazine and has been listed for many consecutive years in The Best Lawyers in America® for Advertising Law.
-Mr. Benjamin is listed in the 2018 and 2019 editions of Chambers USA: America's Leading Lawyers for Business for Transactional and Regulatory Advertising and also ranked nationally as a "Recognized Practitioner" in the 2018 and 2019 editions.
+Mr. Benjamin is listed in the 2018, 2019 and 2020 editions of Chambers USA: America's Leading Lawyers for Business for Transactional and Regulatory Advertising and also ranked nationally as a "Recognized Practitioner" in its 2018, 2019 and 2020 editions.
+He has been recognized repeatedly for Data-Telecoms and Media Law in The International Who's Who of Business Lawyers.

 Represented international retail clothing brand development of SMS text message marketing program.